NASA Awards Opal AI $1M+ to Transform Wildfire Intelligence with Multimodal AI Systems

 Impact: FireVision delivers faster asset-level risk insights than traditional GIS tools, enabling split-second decisions that reduce outage footprints.

-• Public Safety Power Shutoff (PSPS) Optimization: Real-time fire weather forecasting and asset-specific risk assessment reduces unnecessary outages while ensuring customer safety during critical fire weather events
+Public Safety Power Shutoff (PSPS) Optimization: Real-time fire weather forecasting and asset-specific risk assessment reduce unnecessary outages while ensuring customer safety during critical fire weather events.

-• Vegetation Management Program Enhancement: RoI validation for fuel reduction projects using before/after risk modeling, optimizing maintenance schedules and demonstrating regulatory compliance
+Vegetation Management Program Enhancement: RoI validation for fuel reduction projects using before/after risk modeling optimizes maintenance schedules and demonstrates regulatory compliance.

-• Grid Hardening Investment Justification: Circuit-level vulnerability assessments support business cases for undergrounding, equipment upgrades, and pole replacements in highest-risk areas
+Grid Hardening Investment Justification: Circuit-level vulnerability assessments support business cases for undergrounding, equipment upgrades, and pole replacements in the highest-risk areas.

 For Government Agencies & Local Communities